-The Acer XV252QF is the perfect gaming monitor for all competitive players who are playing undemanding eSports titles at 300-400FPS or higher.
+The Acer XV252QF is a great gaming monitor for competitive players who are playing undemanding eSports titles at 300-400FPS or higher.
 It offers an incredibly responsive gaming experience with smooth motion clarity, vivid colors and plenty of useful features.

-The Acer XV252QF is the first 360Hz gaming monitor available without the dedicated G-SYNC module, allowing for a lower price tag; here’s how it stacks up against the alternatives.
+The Acer XV252QF was the first 360Hz gaming monitor available without the dedicated G-SYNC module and with MBR support all the way up to 360Hz (390Hz if overclocked) – here’s how it stacks up today.

 Thanks to its IPS panel, the Acer Nitro XV252Q F provides wide 178° viewing angles for flawless image quality regardless of the angle you’re looking at the screen.
 Further, with ~99% sRGB gamut coverage in the sRGB mode or ~115% sRGB gamut size for increased saturation, you get accurate and vibrant colors.

 Now, the Full HD resolution results in only a decent pixel density of ~93 PPI (pixels per inch) on 24.5″ screens, which might seem too low for a ~$400 monitor, but if you wish to take full advantage of 390Hz, it makes sense.

 In order to see the benefits of 390Hz, you’ll need to get 390FPS, which is mainly doable at 1080p and while playing undemanding eSports titles at low settings.

 Still, the image is pretty crisp and you get a fair amount of screen real estate.
 Moreover, most professional players prefer ~24″ sized screens as it allows them to see everything that’s happening on the screen without having to move their eyes/heads much.

 The Acer XV252QF can get quite bright thanks to its 400-nit peak luminance while the contrast ratio sits at 1,000:1, which is standard for IPS monitors.